kencx/source/content/posts/selfhosting.md

 This served me well for about three days before I wanted external access to these local services.

-However, I vastly overestimated my existing skills and spent more than 3 days trying to get [Wireguard](https://www.wireguard.com/) working.
-This was partially due to my insistence on avoiding external port forwarding.
+However, I vastly overestimated my existing skills and spent more than three days trying to get [Wireguard](https://www.wireguard.com/) working.
+This was also due to my insistence on avoiding external port forwarding.
 Without diving into the details (I'll leave it for my notes), requests from an external WG client (my phone) can access my home server via